Keary Colbert: Carolina Panthers

-Colbert was the Carolina Panthers' second round pick in the 2004 NFL Draft.
+Colbert was the Carolina Panthers' second round pick in the 2004 NFL draft.
 With the Panthers, he stepped into the 2nd receiver spot when Steve Smith was injured.
 He filled in nicely, with 47 catches for 754 yards and 5 touchdowns.
 On Oct 10, Colbert recorded 4 receptions for 115 yards and a touchdown against the Denver Broncos, setting a franchise rookie record with 28.7 yards/reception.

-With high expectations for Colbert in the 2005 season, he struggled catching 25 passes for 282 yards and just 2 touchdowns.
+With high expectations for Colbert in the 2005 season, he struggled catching 25 passes for 282 yards and 2 touchdowns.
 In 2006, Colbert was often inactive late in the season, and following a mediocre 2007 campaign, was placed on injured reserve.

 Denver Broncos

 On March 1, 2008, he signed with the Denver Broncos to a three-year, $7.2 million contract, including a $2.5 million signing bonus.

 Seattle Seahawks

-On September 16, 2008, Colbert was acquired from the Denver Broncos by the Seattle Seahawks for a conditional fifth-round pick in the 2009 NFL Draft.
+On September 16, 2008, Colbert was acquired from the Denver Broncos by the Seattle Seahawks for a conditional fifth-round pick in the 2009 NFL draft.
 Colbert was released by the Seahawks on November 11.